richard-to/richard-to.github.io/programming/_posts/2020-08-29-fastai-curry-detector.md

 We use a CNN since apparently it's really effective for image classification.
 I think the book will explain why in later chapters since it takes a top down approach to teaching deep learning.

-The `fine_tune` method since we're using a pretrained model and building off of that.
+The `fine_tune` method is used since we're using a pretrained model and building off of that.
 Apparently this is called transfer learning.
-And one big benefit of this is that it allows us to train the model specific tasks using less data and resources by leveraging an existing model.
+And one big benefit of this is that it allows us to train the model for specific tasks using less data and resources by leveraging an existing model.
 With transfer learning we replace the last layer with our custom layer.
 We pass in a value of four to look at each image four times.
 They call these epochs.
-The interesting thing is that you can train it for two epochs.
-Save the model, then train it for another two epochs later.
+The interesting thing is that you can train it for two epochs, save the model, then train it for another two epochs later.
 The thing to watch out for is doing too many epochs which may lead to overfitting.

 ```python
 learn = cnn_learner(dls, resnet18, metrics=error_rate)